 Oyster Roast featured shells cracked open ever so slightly, allowing access to the plump prizes within.
 A quick squeeze of lime and the oysters were good to go.

-Chen’s also had shrimp rolls, fried oysters, “fired oyster” and “shrimp cooked,” which I’m confident were also good considering how fresh and readily available the product is in Tainan.
+Chen’s Oyster Rolls also served shrimp rolls, fried oysters, “fired oyster” and “shrimp cooked,” which I’m confident were also good considering how fresh and readily available oysters are in Tainan.

 Leave a Comment